The different types of dunes in Namibia

 Sossusvlei

 The Sossusvlei dunes alone represent the perfect example of an African desert untouched by man, left as it is, in its wild state, demonstrating all its indomitable beauty.
-This is one of the most spectacular and most visited places in southern Africa, and with good reason: in this 55-million-year-old desert, the highest dunes in Africa, with their reddish hues (due to the presence of iron oxide in the sand) and stunning topology, give the impression of being on another planet.
+This is one of the most spectacular and most visited places in southern Africa, and for good reason: in this 55-million-year-old desert, the highest dunes in Africa, with their reddish hues (due to the presence of iron oxide in the sand) and stunning topology, give the impression of being on another planet.
 The contrast with the vast expanses of salt and clay in Naukluft National Park, south of the Namib Desert, is immediately obvious.
 This impressive sand formation stretches for sixty kilometers from east to west, right in the heart of Sesriem.
 A dream come true for lovers of beautiful landscapes and physical challenges.

 Sossusvlei remains one of Namibia's main attractions.
 The Namib Desert is also a UNESCO World Heritage Site.
 It is home to the world's highest dunes, formed by the accumulation of sand grains carried by the wind from the center of the African continent.
 The name "Sossusvlei" derives from a mixture of two languages, Nama and Afrikaans, which can be translated as "dead end"(sossus in Nama) and "marsh"(vlei in Afrikaans).
 A direct reference to the expanses of salt and clay that cover the end of the Tsauchab River's course (to which we'll return below).
 The river ends its course because of the immense dunes that block its path.